gcovr/gcovr/doc/source/output/json.rst

 The ordering and merge key is ``function_name``.

 name: string
-  The name of the function.
-If legacy ``gcov`` text output is used it contains the demangled name if supported by the ``gcov`` tool except for clang-10 where the mangled name is used.
-  If ``gcov`` JSON format is used it always contains the mangled name.
+  The mangled name of the function if present.
+Is missing if GCOV text format is used and GCOV tool supports demangled names.

 demangled_name: string
-  Only available if GCOV JSON format is used it always contains the demangled name.
+  The demangled name of the function if present.
+Is missing if GCOV text format is used and GCOV tool doesn't support demangled names.

 lineno: int
   The line number (1-based) where this function was defined.